JeschkeLab/DeerLab/docsrc/source/uncertainty.rst

     bootuq = dl.bootan(fitfcn,Vexp,Vfit,samples=1000,verbose=True) # Bootstrap uncertainty quantification

-The output of ``bootuq`` is an ``UncertQuant`` object equivalent to the ones obtained for covariance-based uncertainty analysis.
+The output of ``bootuq`` is an ``UQResult`` object equivalent to the ones obtained for covariance-based uncertainty analysis.
 If the fit procedure is slow or costly, it is very recommendable to use the ``cores`` option to assign multiple CPU cores to the bootstrapping, in order to run different bootstrap samples in parallel, speeding up the uncertainty estimation.